When smoothing out uneven wooden or concrete floors, a self-leveling compound is often used.

-If you are planning on placing ceramic tiles or other types of flooring that is subject to cracking on uneven surfaces, then you will definitely need to use a self-leveling compound and for good reasons.
+If you are planning on placing ceramic tiles or other types of flooring that are subject to cracking on uneven surfaces, then you will definitely need to use a self-leveling compound, and for good reasons.

 But can you apply a self-leveling compound on Bitumen floors?